dougrosman/dougrosmanteaching/content/classes/fall 2025/ai/syllabus.md

 ## Classroom values

 - **Bring your full self to class**.
 AI is complex topic that affects all of us, we're all part of the discussion.
-- **Quantity over Quality** (or, more is more!)
 - **Sharing is caring!** This classroom is a community of folks figuring out these tools together in real-time.
 You are encouraged to share resources, workflows, trained models, thoughts, feelings, images, experiments.
 Anything!
-- **Shun mastery, embrace uncertainty!** Everything in here is an experiment.
+- **Shun mastery, embrace uncertainty.** Everything in this class is an experiment.
 The inner workings of AI tools are fundamentally unknowable to us, so embrace the chaos and just try things out.
+- **Quantity over Quality**.
+Again, given the unpredictability of these tools, the best way to find a creative approach that suits us is to try a lot of different approaches.

 ## Receiving Credit for this Course

-- Complete a midterm project
+- Complete and present a midterm project
-- Complete a final project
+- Complete and present a final project
-- Contribute resources to the class Are.na page
+- Contribute at least 4 items to the class Are.na page

 ## Being on Time